Vangelis Mantzios

-Vangelis Mantzios (Βαγγέλης Μάντζιος; born 22 April 1983) is a Greek professional footballer who plays as a forward for Gamma Ethniki club P.A.O.
-Rouf.
+Vangelis Mantzios (Βαγγέλης Μάντζιος; born 22 April 1983) is a Greek former professional footballer who played as a forward.
+He is the current technical director of Agios Ierotheos F.C.
+Academies.

 Club career

 After establishing himself as one of the most talented young strikers in Greece during the first few years of his career at Panionios, Mantzios earned a transfer to Greek giants Panathinaikos in 2005.

 In his first four seasons with Panathinaikos, Mantzios proved to be an important player, whether playing from the start or as a substitute – in total, scoring 18 goals in 68 Greek Super League matches and five goals in 20 European matches.
 One of his most notable achievements was scoring four goals in eight matches in the 2008–09 UEFA Champions League, helping Panathinaikos finish top of its group, ahead of Inter Milan, Werder Bremen and Anorthosis Famagusta FC.

 In his last two seasons though, Mantzios struggled for playing time, with some tough new competition at the striker position, as Panathinaikos brought in prominent foreign strikers Djibril Cissé (Greek Super League top scorer in 2009–10 and 2010–11), Sebastián Leto and Sidney Govou, while generally employing a one-striker system.
 As a result, Panathinaikos sent Mantzios out on loan, to Anorthosis in 2009–10 (six goals in 14 games) and Portuguese club Marítimo in 2010–11 (only one match played, due to a knee injury).

 Manztios' contract with Panathinaikos expired at the end of the 2010–11 season, and during the summer transfer period he joined Super League club OFI Crete on a one-year contract.
 In 2011–12, Manztios was OFI's leading scorer with seven goals in 22 Super League matches.

 In his last season though, Mantzios joined Baku for a total of 8 matches, before he returned to Greek Super League for Atromitos.

 At the beginning of the 2013–14 season, he signed for Levadiakos F.C. for a two-year contract.
 On 18 August 2013, he made his debut with the club by scoring one goal in a 2–2 home draw against Panthrakikos.